saveourtool/diktat/README.md

     reporter = "custom:name:pathToJar"
 }
 ```
-Name parameter is the name of your reporter and as the last parameter you should specify a path to jar, which contains your reporter.
+Name parameter is the name of your reporter and as the last parameter you should specify path to jar, which contains your reporter.
 [Example of the junit custom reporter.](https://github.com/kryanod/ktlint-junit-reporter)

 You can also specify an output.